-For the third time, myself with Barney and a group of friends with children, ranging in age from one to ten, traveled to Sri Lanka.
+For the third time, myself, Barney and a group of friends with children, ranging in age from one to ten, traveled to Sri Lanka.
 It is a mammoth journey.
 The drive to the airport for many is 3 hours, then we have the wait before the 13hr flight and then a 3 hour transfer at the other end.
-There is no denying the fact that it is an endurance, it is fuelled by a mixture of coffee and gin and it takes the resolve that only a parent with the promise of a beach and cocktail at the other end, can muster.
+There is no denying the fact that it is a feat of endurance, it is fuelled by a mixture of coffee and gin and it takes the resolve that only a parent with the promise of a beach and cocktail at the other end, can muster.

 Saved article for later

 Having successfully completed this mission twice this year, I wanted to pull together my top tips for traveling long haul with children.
-The tips cover all ages groups and can of course be applied to short haul travel to.
+The tips cover all age groups and can, of course, be applied to short haul travel too.

 One thing to remember.
 It is like childbirth, you forget how painful it is and within a year, you’ll be ready to tackle it again!

 Happy travelling team!

 At the airport get them involved with what's happening.
 I always take a book explaining the process.
 You know, checking in, where the bags go, going through security.
 Barney loved the 'I - Spy' book at the airport.
 That way, in between shouting at them to hurry up, stop running their hands along everything and getting in people's way, you can help them tick off what they have seen.
 On that note, remember a pen!